How to Get Rid of Cellulite the Biohacker Way

 Below are the three most effective Bulletproof methods to decrease cellulite.

 Cellulite has been shown to improve measurably with acceleration training.
 The idea of acceleration training is to cause tissues throughout the body to tighten in response to gravity.
-The most advanced form, whole body vibration, is used by NASA to grow bones and muscle in astronauts, but the less effective form you probably know of is rebounding, or using a mini-trampoline.
+The most advanced form, whole body vibration (WBV), is used by NASA to grow bones and muscle in astronauts (these guys lose massive amounts of bone and muscle mass after hanging out in zero gravity for months at a time), but the less effective form you probably know of is rebounding or using a mini-trampoline.

 The vibration encourages the release of lymph fluid, which flushes toxins, which in turn aids in the reduction of cellulite.
 I can literally see the difference in my muffin top in one session.
 (Seriously, everyone gets muffin top from inflammation every now and then!)

 The best part?
-You only want to jump on for 10 to 15 minutes to see and feel results, and more time every day isn’t necessarily better.
-I designed the Bulletproof Whole Body Vibration Plate, or Bulletproof Vibe, so you can easily set one up in your home and use it whenever you want.
+You only need 10 to 15 minutes to see and feel results, and more time every day isn’t necessarily better.
+I designed the Bulletproof Whole Body Vibration Plate or Bulletproof Vibe, so you can easily set one up in your home and use it whenever you want.
 I use mine several times a week for short breaks during my workday, especially when I don’t have time for a long walk, which is another way to increase lymph drainage.

 Even if you don’t use the high tech version, you can benefit from jumping on a trampoline to get the positive effects of rebounding, and you can find used rebounders for a few dollars on Craigslist.